CMU Office of Study Abroad Scholarship

 Did you know that nearly 70% of students who apply for a scholarship through The Office of Study Abroad receive an award?
 Students who study abroad for at least two weeks and meet the requirements are eligible for:

-- up to $750 for programs eight weeks or longer in the summer
+- up to $1000 for programs eight weeks or longer in summer

 Applications must be submitted to the Office of Study Abroad by the deadline above.
 More information about scholarships and the application process will be provided to you once you meet with your study abroad advisor.